RussellSnyder/lesson-type-hints/chapters/strong_vs_static_typing.md

 CHECK YOUR UNDERSTANDING

 1. What is the opposite of a dynamic programming language?
+- Weak
+- Strong
+- Static (Answer)
+- Stiff

 2. Can a language be strongly typed but not static?
 - No, impossible
 - Yes, that's Python!
 (Answer)

-3. What type are most modern languages?
+1. What type combination is most common in modern languages?
 - Strong and Statically typed (Answer)
 - Strong and Dynamically typed
 - Weak and Statically typed
 - Weak and Dynamically typed

-4. Which of the following apply to Typescript?
+1. Which of the following applies to Typescript?
+(Pick 2)
 - [ ] Strongly typed
 - [x] Weakly typed
 - [x] Statically typed